onlyGuo/nginx-gui/README.md

 2. Please eidt "conf.properties", fill in your nginx path to "conf.properties".

-3. Now, please experience!, default account and pwssword is "admin".
+3. Now, please experience!, the default account and pwssword is "admin".

 ## AC QQ Group
 群号:933481759(已满)